-SFA encourages local farms to voluntarily adopt the code of Good Agriculture Practice (GAP) as a quality assurance system in food production.
+SFA encourages local farms to voluntarily adopt the code of Good Agricultural Practice (SG GAP) as a quality assurance system in food production.

 Farms that opt to adopt such GAP standards are certified under SFA’s Good Agricultural Practice for Vegetable Farming (GAP-VF) Certification Scheme, Good Aquaculture Practices for Fish Farming (GAP-FF) Certification Scheme, and Singapore Quality Egg Scheme (SQES).